This apple crisp recipe is simple, easy to make, and just delicious. Reheat leftovers for extra crispness.

 You probably already have all the ingredients in your cupboard.

 Also, it sounds strange, but you can also substitute sliced zucchini for the apples.
 Crazy, I know, but delicious too.
+If you want to go next level, top it with this Perfect Granola recipe.

 Related: How to Make Fortune Cookies